-You could hunt down definitions for each of these words individually as you encounter them.
-But even if you know what a CPU is, do you know what it looks like?
-That's where this guide comes in.
-We've assembled a comprehensive glossary of PC components—mostly hardware, with a few important software definitions—along with images, so you can have an at-a-glance reference for everything you're putting into your computer.
+You could hunt down definitions for each of these words individually as you encounter them, but we’ve gone one step further and grouped all the relevant terms in once place.
+Moreover, even if you know what a CPU is, do you know what it looks like?
+That's where the visual part of this guide comes in.
+In addition to the comprehensive glossary of PC components—mostly hardware, with a few important software definitions—we’ve included images as well, so you can have an at-a-glance reference for everything and know exactly what you're putting into your PC.

-Audio Connector Panel (analog, S/PDIF, Mic, line in) – The I/O panel on a motherboard typically houses the audio input and output ports, which include an analog headphone jack, a line out, unamplified line in, a Mic connector and digital S/PDIF connections.
+Audio connector panel (analog, S/PDIF, Mic, line in) – The I/O panel on a motherboard typically houses the audio input and output ports, which include an analog headphone jack, a line out, unamplified line in, a Mic connector and digital S/PDIF connections.
+Note that some mics use USB connectors now.

 Case – The chassis of a PC where all internal components are mounted is commonly referred to as the case.
 These come in a variety of standard sizes including tower and desktop configurations.
 Some cases are designed to be worked on without tools, using brackets, drive rails and other screw-free fastening techniques to enhance ease of access.
 Cases have also become fashion statements, and are frequently carefully painted, windowed and lit to showcase the components and craft used to build the systems they house, a hobby known as Case modding.

 Chipset – Motherboards manage their functions with a series of integrated circuits collectively known as the chipset.
 The chipset’s specifications determine many aspects of a system’s performance, including memory support, overclocking potential, expansion capabilities and CPU compatibility.
 High-performance components, such as unlocked processors, often require premium chipsets to function at maximum speed.
-Example chipsets include Z97 and H97 series from Intel and A88X from AMD.
+Example chipsets include Z370 and Z390 series from Intel and X470 from AMD.

 CMOS (Complimentary Metal-Oxide Semiconductor) – CMOS is the technology used to create most chips used in personal computers, as well as image sensors and analog circuitry.
 CMOS designs are naturally heat efficient and resistant to electronic static interference.
 Colloquially, CMOS is often used to refer to the CMOS battery on a motherboard, which saves the motherboard's settings in memory.
 Removing the CMOS battery can reset the motherboard to defaults.